IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 We must also ensure that ``Init`` actions *only* appear as the first action of a test case, and that every test case starts with an ``Init`` action.
-We restrict the form of test cases using preconditions, so this means that we must refine the :hsobj:`Plutus.Contract.Test.ContractModel.precondition` function so that the ``Init`` precondition only holds at the beginning of a test case, and the other operations' preconditions only hold *after* an ``Init`` has taken place.
+We restrict the form of test cases using preconditions, so this means that we must refine the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition` function so that the ``Init`` precondition only holds at the beginning of a test case, and the other operations' preconditions only hold *after* an ``Init`` has taken place.

-However, the :hsobj:`Plutus.Contract.Test.ContractModel.precondition` method is only given the action and the contract state as parameters, which means in turn that we must be able to tell whether or not we are at the beginning of the test case, just from the model state.
+However, the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.precondition` method is only given the action and the contract state as parameters, which means in turn that we must be able to tell whether or not we are at the beginning of the test case, just from the model state.
 So we have to add a field to the model, to keep